pegasus-isi/pegasus/doc/sphinx/data-management.rst

    Condor File IO.
 This is a special case of the non shared filesystem setup, where instead of using pegasus-transfer to transfer input and output data, Condor File IO is used.

+-  **NonShared FileSystem**

+   This setup applies to where the head node and the worker nodes of a cluster don't share a filesystem.
+Compute jobs in the workflow run in a local directory on the worker node

+-  **Shared File System**

+   This setup applies to where the head node and the worker nodes of a cluster share a filesystem.
+Compute jobs in the workflow run in a directory on the shared filesystem.

 For the purposes of data configuration various sites, and directories are defined below.